bramirez09/portfolio/README.md

 ## Usage

-Links in header will direct user to correlating section Link in work section will direct user to previous work Links in contact me section will direct user to my social media
+Links in header will direct user to correlating section.
+Link in work section will direct user to previous work.
+Links in contact me section will direct user to my social media.

 ## Project Status
 My portfolio is a work in progress and I will continue to build on as my knowledge and skills expand.